 - Fun Time Management Activities to Try With Your Team

 And of course, you should definitely take my free quiz to find out the #1 task that you need to outsource to not only free up your time – but to give you the space to focus on revenue-generating tasks in your business.

-Create Parameters BEFORE You Outsource Social Media Management
+Create Parameters BEFORE You Hire & Outsource to a Social Media Manager

-If you’ve just started to ponder outsourcing your social media management you might be getting giddy at the prospect of delegating that work to someone else.
+If you’ve just started to ponder hiring a social media manager, you might be getting giddy at the prospect of delegating that work to someone else.
 Slow your roll, lovely!

 Before you can hire a new team member or assign this workload out, you’ve gotta define your terms.